3meters/proxibase/readme.md

 1. Set req.headers.content-type to 'application/json'
 2. Make sure req.body is parsable json
 3. Write the data for the new object inside a data element in the request body.
 The new element can either be a simple object or an array of objects.
-4. If you use an array, currently only one element is supported per post, but this may change in the future
+4. You may put your updated elements inside an array, however currently only one element is supported per post

 ie